Montmartre walking tour

 The Butte owes its religious importance to Saint-Denis, a legendary 3rd-century Christian martyr who was bishop of Paris.
 You will learn more about him on the Scavenger Hunt.

-In 1134, King Louis VI bought a chapel here and built the Church of Saint-Pierre de Montmartre which stands to this day next to the Sacré-Coeur.
-Historic abbeys and convents built around this time were demolished during the French Revolution of 1790.
+In 1134, King Louis VI bought a chapel here and built the Church of Saint-Pierre de Montmartre, which stands to this day next to the Sacré-Coeur.
+The French Revolution of 1790 saw the destruction of many historic abbeys and convents built around this time.

 Recent History